What Is a High Availability Dedicated Server?

-The entire infrastructure was monitored by Zabbix, which is installed on a high availability Cloud VPS.
+The entire infrastructure was monitored by Zabbix, which is installed on a high-availability Cloud VPS.
 Zabbix will monitor the data provided by the infrastructure servers and then generate a series of graphs to depict the RAM usage, load average, disk consumption, and network stats.
 Zabbix will also send an alert when any of the usages reaches its threshold or if any of the services go down.

 What we have seen so far is the various technologies like load balancing, failover, and high availability setups to build small to complex business IT solutions.

 We’ve also seen some real-world applications and case studies.
 These case studies will really help you to finalize the most suitable high-availability infrastructure.

 If you are planning to buy a new infrastructure for your business or want to upgrade your existing infrastructure, AccuWebHosting is always available for you.
-Also, we are listed as the most recommended hosting provider at cloudsmallbusinessservice’s top 10 list.
+Also, we are listed as the most recommended hosting provider on cloudsmallbusinessservice’s top 10 list.

-If you have any custom requirement, you can mention in the comment section or you can Live chat with our technical sales team.
-We are open round the clock to discuss your desired high availability solution!
+If you have any custom requirements, you can mention them in the comment section, or you can Live to chat with our technical sales team.
+We are open round the clock to discuss your desired high-availability solution!